Chart Color Schemes

 The educational profile of Jordan Springs exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Jordan Springs is notably high, with 32.1% of residents aged 15 and above holding university qualifications as of the latest available data.
-This compares to 21.4% for the broader SA3 area and 23.9% for the SA4 region.
-Bachelor degrees are most prevalent at 20.9%, followed by postgraduate qualifications (9.2%) and graduate diplomas (2.0%).
-Vocational credentials are also common, with 34.3% of residents aged 15 and above holding such qualifications – advanced diplomas account for 12.9% and certificates for 21.4%.
+Educational attainment in Jordan Springs is notably high, with 32.1% of residents aged 15 years and above holding university qualifications as of the latest data.
+This compares favourably to broader benchmarks of 21.4% in the SA3 area and 23.9% in the SA4 region.
+The most common university qualifications are bachelor degrees (20.9%), followed by postgraduate qualifications (9.2%) and graduate diplomas (2.0%).
+Vocational credentials are also prevalent, with 34.3% of residents aged 15 years and above holding such qualifications – advanced diplomas account for 12.9%, while certificates make up 21.4%.

-Educational participation is high, with 32.9% of residents currently enrolled in formal education as of the reported period.
+Educational participation is notably high in the area, with 32.9% of residents currently enrolled in formal education as per recent records.
 This includes 13.5% in primary education, 7.1% in secondary education, and 4.3% pursuing tertiary education.

 Frequently Asked Questions - Education